-#2 Updated by Loren Amelang almost 2 years ago
+#2 Updated by Loren Amelang about 3 years ago

 I found the Digitizing settings.
 Line width was the minimum 1, changed it to 5.
 While drawing that makes a line about 5 hardware pixels wide (0.475 visible mm), clearly wider than a "0.5 pixel" line in an existing vector layer.
 So it must not be be specifying logical pixels?
 It must be drawing in hardware pixels, though the GUI interface is clearly in logical pixels.

 At least it is visible - Thanks!
 Yesterday it was so faint I didn't even realize the rubberband part was dashed!

 But I had to test it in a new scratch layer, or an existing layer...

 Today I can't create a shapefile layer, before or after restarting QGIS, in my real PostGIS project or a new file-based project.
 I get the yellow top warning, and the Messages log just shows:

 The weird thing is that yesterday I'd swear I could toggle editing with the layer's right click menu OR the toolbar button.
 Today the right click can't ever enable the editing tools (it does toggle its icon), and when the toolbar eventually does, the layer icon shows "can't edit" - see screenshot.

 I suppose those need to be different bug reports?

 #4 Updated by Jürgen Fischer over 2 years ago